-As at December 31, 2017, the Group has loans receivable amounting to \$\$79,817,000 (2016: \$\$54,252,000) extended to third parties and the joint venture entities for development projects in Australia.
-These loans receivable earn fixed interest income on the principal amount and variable returns determinable at completion of the project less withholding tax at the relevant rate.
+As at December 31, 2018, the Group has debt instruments amounting to \$\$71,889,000 (2017: \$\$79,817,000) which are extended to third parties and the joint venture entities for development projects in Australia.
+These debt instruments earn fixed interest income on the principal amount and variable returns less withholding tax at the relevant rate.

-The management has assessed the terms of the contracts and concluded that the variable returns determined at completion of the project, is in substance variable interest income for accounting purposes.
-Accordingly, the loans receivable have been carried at amortised cost using the effective interest method less impairment.
+The management has assessed the terms of the contracts and concluded that the variable returns determined at each reporting period of the project area component of the fair value for accounting purposes.
+Accordingly, the debt instruments are carried at FVTIS.

-Judgements and estimates have been made with regard to the accounting and amount of variable interest income which will be determined at the end of each reporting period.
-Changes in these estimates could affect the reported amounts of interest receivables and the carrying values of loans receivable in the statement of financial position.
+Judgements and estimates have been made with regard to the accounting for the variable returns, which have been determined at the end of each reporting period.
+Changes in these estimates could affect the reported amounts of fair value changes and the fair value of the debt instruments.

-There is also a risk that the loans receivable are not properly assessed for impairment and not recorded at net recoverable value.
-This assessment involves significant judgement and estimates, and is dependent on the progress of the property development projects and any indicators of project delays, cost over-runs and losses that may affect the counterparties' ability to repay the loans.
+There is also a risk that the debt instruments measured at FVTIS are not properly assessed for impairment and not recorded at net recoverable value.
+This assessment involves significant judgement and estimates including the projected profits, discount rates used which take into account sales risk, construction risks, settlement default risks and delay risks.
+This is also dependent on the progress of the property development projects and any indicators of project delays, cost over-runs and losses that may affect the counterparties' ability to repay the debt instruments.